account931/MyOctober/MyOctoberX/ReadMe_OctoberCMS_Com_Commands.txt

 ---------------
-3.How to build blog, user management, forum, etc
+3.How to build blog, user management, forum, etc using plugins.

 #How to build blog
 1.First load plugin "Blog" via -> Settings-> Updates & Plugins -> Install Plugins